 Boy's Hair should be clean and neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
 Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
 Accommodations for religious reasons are permitted.
 The hair is to be neatly combed before the beginning of each school day.
-No jewelry except a simple analog or digital watch (no smart watches or Fitbits) may be worn.
-Any watch that is Bluetooth capable and/or connects to WIFI or internet is considered a smart watch.
 No artificial coloring of the hair, extreme spiking of the hair or mohawks (including combed down or over and some facsimile of a mohawk).
 Hair gel that helps the hair stay in place or controls curly hair is allowable.
 Any item considered a distraction by the teacher may be confiscated and arrangements will be made with the parent to send the item home. student may be subject to an infraction, detention, and possible removal from the classroom if he is not in compliance with the school dress code.